awillats/hmm/README.md

+@mainpage
+@tableofcontents
-# HMM - Hidden Markov Models
+# Overview: HMM - Hidden Markov Models
 `hmm` is a simple set of hidden Markov model (HMM) code intended to support control of switching linear dynamical systems.

 It contains methods for generating and decoding systems of the form: